PranavSriram18/genai_foundations/docs/series/moe.md

 The K2 paper develops an empirical <span class="idea">Sparsity Scaling Law</span>, in which they
 observe:

-"Under a fixed number of activated parameters (i.e., constant FLOPs) — increasing the total number of experts \[...\] consistently lowers both the training and validation loss \[...\].
+"*Under a fixed number of activated parameters (i.e., constant FLOPs) — increasing the total number of experts \[...\] consistently lowers both the training and validation loss \[...\].
 Concretely, under the compute-optimal sparsity scaling law, achieving the same validation loss of 1.5, sparsity 48 reduces FLOPs by 1.69x, 1.39x, and 1.15x compared to sparsity levels 8, 16, and 32, respectively.
-Though increasing sparsity leads to better performance, this gain comes with increased infrastructure complexity."
+Though increasing sparsity leads to better performance, this gain comes with increased infrastructure complexity.*"

 These empirical findings corroborate our intuition that sparsity <span class="idea">makes sense computationally</span>, and that the primary bottlenecks come from today's infrastructure.
 With